clts-globant/bcp_lab_quarkus_account_service/README.md

 ./mvnw test
 ```

+## Before running

+Don't forget to boot up a PostgreSQL instance plus a Kafka cluster before starting this service.
+Respective ports/URLs and kafka topic can be configured in `src/main/resources/application.yml`

 ## Running the application in dev mode

 You can run your application in dev mode + live coding: